Painful stimuli will generate action potential at the nerve ending

 Show answer

-The axon terminal of one neuron propagates the signal to the dendrites of another neuron.
+Axon terminal of 1 neuron propagates signal to dendrites of another neuron

 What is an electrical synapse and how does it function?